single-spa/single-spa/docs/single-spa-api.md

 single-spa immediately unloads the specified child application even if the app is currently mounted.
 If `true`, single-spa will unload the child application as soon as it is safe to do so (when the app status is not `MOUNTED`).

+## checkActivityFunctions
+`checkActivityFunctions(mockWindowLocation)` takes in a mock of the `window.location`.
+It returns an array of `childApplicationName` strings.
+This API will call every child app's activity function with the provided mockWindowLocation

 ## routing event
 single-spa fires an event `single-spa:routing-event` on the window every time that a routing event has occurred in which single-spa verified that all apps were correctly loaded, bootstrapped, mounted, and unmounted.